 TOP SPINNING EVENT

-Be part of a worldwide celebration and fun event, wherever you are, by spinning a top anytime, anywhere on Wednesday, October 12, 2011, wherever you are in the world.
-This is the elevenannual celebration and recognition of the scientific fact that the earth is a large spinning top.The earth spins around a single axis, just as toy spinning tops and yo-yos do, said Judith Schulz, director of the Spinning Top Museum in Burlington, Wisconsin.
+Be part of a worldwide celebration and fun event, wherever you are, by spinning a top anytime, anywhere on the second Wednesday of October, every year, wherever you are in the world.
+This isan annual celebration and recognition of the scientific fact that the earth is a large spinning top.The earth spins around a single axis, just as toy spinning tops and yo-yos do, said Judith Schulz, director of the Spinning Top Museum in Burlington, Wisconsin.

 In past years photos arrived from England, Poland, France, Malta, Montana, Hawaii, and many other locations.
 National Public Radio has discussed the event and scientific terms related to spinning and rotation physics, which shows the importance of the topic.
 The public is invited to a free Top Spinning event at high noon, in front of the Top Museum in Burlington, Wisconsin, but if you cant make it there, spin a top wherever you are for this worldwide happening.
 This year, participants are also encouraged to think of new and unusual places to spin a top, like on the word top in the dictionary or perhaps on the desk of a Fortune 500 CEO.
 Interesting and appropriate places will be reported on the website.